Background pattern

 for more information, see: "Blood clots in a vein (thrombosis)"

-• very high levels of fat in the blood (triglycerides)
+• a very high level of fats in the blood (triglycerides)

 • fluid retention due to heart or kidney problems

 Note:Bijuva is not a contraceptive.
-If you have passed less than 12 months since your last menstrual period or if you are under 50 years old, you may still need to use an additional contraceptive method to prevent pregnancy.
-Ask your doctor.
+If it has been less than 12 months since your last menstrual period or if you are under 50 years old, you may still need to use an additional contraceptive method to prevent pregnancy.
+Ask your doctor for advice.

-The progesterone in Bijuva protects against this additional risk.
+The progestogen in Bijuva protects against this additional risk.

-You may experience irregular bleeding or spotting during the first 3-6 months of taking Bijuva.
-However, if the irregular bleeding:
+You may have irregular bleeding or spotting during the first 3-6 months of taking Bijuva.
+However, if irregular bleeding:

-• starts after taking Bijuva for more than 6 months
+• starts after you have been taking Bijuva for more than 6 months

 consult your doctor as soon as possible.

-The available data show that the use of hormone replacement therapy (HRT) with estrogen-progestogen combinations or with estrogens alone increases the risk of breast cancer.
+Existing data show that the use of hormone replacement therapy (HRT) with estrogen-progestogen combinations or with estrogen alone increases the risk of breast cancer.
 The additional risk depends on the duration of HRT use.
 The additional risk becomes apparent within 3 years of use.
 After stopping HRT, the additional risk will decrease over time, but the risk may persist for 10 years or more if HRT has been used for more than 5 years.

 Comparison

-In women aged 50-54 who are not using HRT, a mean of 13-17 out of every 1,000 will be diagnosed with breast cancer in a 5-year period.
+In women aged 50-54 who are not using HRT, an average of 13-17 out of 1,000 will be diagnosed with breast cancer over a 5-year period.

-In women aged 50-59 who are not using HRT, a mean of 27 cases of breast cancer will be diagnosed per 1,000 women in a 10-year period.
+In women aged 50-59 who are not taking HRT, an average of 27 cases of breast cancer will be diagnosed per 1,000 women over a 10-year period.

-• You must undergo regular breast examinations.
-Consult your doctor if you notice any changes such as:
+• You should have regular breast examinations.
+Consult your doctor if you detect any changes such as:

 • changes in the nipple